Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 We love it.

-Name first of all.
-Yes is
+Name first of all is Christina.

-Again, you need a truck for that.
+Whoa, again, you need a truck for that.

 They are quite big.